Lostjerome/ArrowHotkey/README.md

 2. Downloads the ArrowHotkey.ahk file in this repo

-3. You have to double clicks on the file to run it every time you turn on your pc
+3. You have to double click on the file to run it every time you turn on your pc

 4. Set it to run as `startup` so you wouldn't do the 3.